 Labour Agreements provide significant benefits to employers

 While more time consuming and complex than standard Business Sponsorship Agreements, Labour Agreements provide significant benefits to employers, such as granting access to skills that are not included on the 457 visa list, reduced levels of English, work experience or other concessions based on a business case.
-Hammond Taylor can assist businesses and other organisations to negotiate agreements with the Department of Immigration to access Labour Agreements.
+Hammond Taylor can assist businesses and other organisations to negotiate agreements with the Department of Home Affairs to access Labour Agreements.

 Overview of recent changes